 All our homes have low flow taps and showers, dual flush toilets, and (in England and Wales) water meters fitted.

-In 2020, we estimate our homes achieved an average water consumption (internal and external) of 123.6 litres per person per day.
-This takes into account that 9% of homes were built to the Code for Sustainable Homes Standard level 3 or above.
 With the launch of our environmental strategy, we will be making it easier for customers in water stressed regions to install a water butt.

 Ventilation, sound insulation, air quality